Phikimon/Lunev/README.md

 0. Deadlocks are prohibited.
 1. There can be arbitrary number of ***producers*** and ***consumers***.
-2. Usage of file locks, semaphores, signals(even handling) and other communication and synchronization facilities but FIFO is permitted.
+2. Usage of file locks, semaphores, signals(even handling) and other communication and synchronization facilities but FIFO is not permitted.
 3. Since no blocking synchronization syscalls must be present in the program, one busy wait is allowed.
 4. If after having a handshake ***producer*** or ***consumer*** dies, his